-Open-ended AIFs are subject to the diversification of risks rules established in articles 50 and 51 of Law 35/2003 and the asset stripping rules established in article 47 bis of Law 35/2003.
+Open-ended AIFs are subject to the diversification of risks rules established in Title 3 of Law 35/2003 and the asset stripping rules established in article 47 bis of Law 35/2003.

 Closed-ended AIFs are subject to the diversification requirement established in Chapter II, Section 2 of Law 22/2014 and the asset stripping rules established in article 71 of Law 22/2014.